Brickle-Pickle/Pickle-OS/README.md

 ![Hardware](https://img.shields.io/badge/Hardware-RP2040-red?style=flat&logo=raspberrypi)
 ![Status](https://img.shields.io/badge/Status-Alpha-orange)

-**Pickle OS** is a shell environment and simulated operating system designed to run on the **Raspberry Pi Pico (RP2040)**.
+**Pickle OS** is a shell environment and simulated operating system designed to run on the **Esp32 C3 SuperMini**.
 It transforms the microcontroller into a standalone "Cyberdeck" style mini-PC that operates independently of an external computer.

 The system uses a **dual-screen architecture**: one display for terminal output and system feedback, and a secondary display dedicated exclusively to a dynamic virtual keyboard controlled by physical buttons.